 Customers get a Longines Co.
 Francillon Ltd warranty for 24 months from the date of purchase.
 The company said that the warranty covers material and manufacturing defects at the time of delivery: “The warranty only comes into force if the warranty certificate is dated, fully and correctly completed and stamped by an official LONGINES dealer,” says the company on the website, adding that the warranty can only be valid of the certificate was dated and fully completed by an official Longines retailer.

 So, are Longines watches good?
 The simple answer is yes.
-The company’s slogan is “Elegance is an attitude,” and it definitely delivers.
+Its slogan is “Elegance is an attitude,” and it delivers.
 All of the watches we featured below are elegant and of high quality.

 These watches are not cheap, but being one of the oldest and most respected Swiss watchmakers in the world, you can be sure that if you buy a Longines watch, you are investing in a timepiece crafted by some of the best artisans in the industry.